ponya5/WebGPU/README.md

 ## About This Project

 This project demonstrates the power of **WebGPU** - a cutting-edge web standard that brings GPU-accelerated computing to web browsers.
 By combining WebGPU with Transformers.js, we can run sophisticated Large Language Models (LLMs) entirely in the browser, without requiring any backend servers or cloud infrastructure.
+It uses Hugging Face's Transformers.js library and downloads models from the Hugging Face Hub

 ### What Makes This Special?